ShaunCurtis/Blazr.Demo/documents/CRSDataBrokers.md

 }
 ```

-And the Handler which extends the `RecordListQueryHandler` by adding a custom `GetCustomQueries` methods that adds the `WeatherForecastId` filter to the `IQuerable` query.
+And the Handler extends the `RecordListQueryHandler` by defining an overridden `GetCustomQueries` method that adds the `WeatherForecastId` filter to the `IQuerable` query.

 ```csharp
 public class WeatherForecastBySummaryListQueryHandler<TDbContext>